 HABITAT: Breeds in coniferous and mixed forests of North America; winters in forests in Central and northern South America

-Blackburnian Warblers stand out among warblers for their bright orange and black breeding colors.
-In fact, they are the only warbler to bear orange coloring on their throats, making them relatively easy to distinguish from the American Redstart — the only other warbler with orange and black plumage.
+The Blackburnian Warbler stands out among warblers for its bright orange and black breeding colors.
+It's the only warbler with an orange throat, making it relatively easy to distinguish from American Redstart — the only other warbler with orange and black plumage.

 The species is widely distributed throughout northeastern North America, where it breeds primarily in the eastern half of southern Canada and the northern United States.
 Individuals are occasionally seen as far west as the Pacific coast and as far east as Bermuda, Tobago, and the Lesser Antilles.